Appcharge

-Appcharge is a company that provides direct-to-consumer (DTC) platforms for mobile game publishers.
-Founded by Maor Sason and Roei Barassi, the company enables publishers to sell virtual goods directly to players, offering an alternative to using traditional in-game payment systems.
-Appcharge is headquartered in Tel Aviv, Israel.
+Appcharge is a global payment and commerce platform for mobile game publishers, headquartered in Tel Aviv, Israel, with offices in Helsinki, London, Seoul, California, Beijing, and Istanbul.
+The company provides software and APIs that allow publishers to operate direct-to-consumer (DTC) storefronts and alternative in-app billing.
+Appcharge reports serving more than 150 games and processing in excess of US$1 billion in DTC transactions each year.

 History

 Appcharge was founded in 2022 by Maor Sason and Roei Barassi.
 Sason previously sold the mobile gaming ad company Appush to Israeli software pioneer Magic Software Enterprise.

-Appcharge's expansion in 2024 was supported by Creandum, Play Ventures, Bitkraft, Supercell, Glilot Capital Partners, and other companies.
+Appcharge's expansion in 2024 was supported by Creandum, Play Ventures, Bitkraft, Supercell, Glilot Capital Partners, IVP, and other companies.

-In August 2025, Appcharge, which by then was employing over 100 people, raised $58 million in a Series B funding round led by IVP, with participation from Playrix, Smilegate Ventures and all previous investors.
+In August 2025, Appcharge, which by then was employing over 100 people, raised $58 million in a Series B funding round led by IVP, with participation from Playrix, Smilegate Ventures, and all previous investors.
 This brought the total amount of Appcharge's historical financial backing to $89 million.

 Overview

-Appcharge enables mobile game publishers to create direct-to-consumer web stores that also have tools for payment processing, tax management, fraud prevention, and analytic tools.

-They also offer publishers a checkout SDK to sell items in-app to players.
-This provides iOS developers an alternative to Apple's payment system.
-Since May 2025, U.S. courts forced Apple to open up their payments ecosystem – meaning developers are no longer confined to using Apple's payments system to power in-app purchases.
-Appcharge's checkout SDK is also used by Android games that have been sideloaded, or downloaded on an alternative app store.

-Appcharge's employees include people who have worked in gaming companies such as Rovio, Huuuge Games, Moon Active, and Playstudios.
+Appcharge develops software and infrastructure that allow mobile game publishers to operate direct-to-consumer (DTC) commerce outside traditional app-store billing systems.
+The platform includes tools for web-based storefronts and alternative billing for in-app purchase flows that bypass default payment providers.

+Following U.S. court rulings in May 2025 requiring Apple to permit external billing, developers gained the ability to use third-party payments for iOS in-app transactions.
+After Google expanded support for third-party billing and external payment flows on Android, Appcharge introduced Android Payment Links, which mirrors this functionality for Android developers.
+The company's checkout SDK is also used by Android games distributed through sideloading or alternative app stores.